-Berberine is a supplement used for a wide variety of purposes, from gut repair to lowering LDL-C, and even as anticancer product because it regulates blood sugar.1
+Berberine, long a staple in Traditional Chinese Medicine, is a supplement derived from golden seal and other plant compounds, that is used for a wide variety of purposes, from gut repair to lowering markers of cardiovascular risk like LDL-C, and even as tool for keeping blood sugar in check.
+1

 Side effects of Metformin

-Ben Greenfield believes Metformin harms athletic performance and mitochondrial function over the long term, and you needn’t look much further than WebMD for a long list of side effects such as:
+Biohacker and professional trainer, Ben Greenfield believes Metformin harms athletic performance and mitochondrial function over the long term.
+WebMD lists many side effects of metformin, such as:

 - B12 deficiency

 So, if the rub in Metformin is that it controls blood sugar swings and aids glucose disposal, but also causes weakness and a general lack of performance, maybe it’s wise to hunt for natural alternatives, especially in light of all the metformin recalls?

 Berberine is a natural alkaloid compound long used in Traditional Chinese and Aryuvedic medicine.
 When taken orally, berberine has a hypoglycemic effect in that it lowers blood sugar.[ footnote id=”5″]